karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 social-prod     1/1       Running   0          9m
 ```

-Similarly, to get all pods by dev lead karthik, you'd add `dev-lead=karthik` to the selector as shown below.
+Similarly, to get all pods by dev lead Karthik, you'd add `dev-lead=karthik` to the selector as shown below.

 ```
 MacbookHome:04_01_Adding_labels_to_the_app karthik$ kubectl get pods --selector dev-lead=karthik